gautam-pala/Social-distancing-surveillance-using-computer-vision/README.md

 - Red, Yellow, Green points represents risk to human in Bird’s eye view.
 Red: High Risk, Yellow: Low Risk and Green: No Risk.
 - Red, Yellow lines between two humans in output tells they are violating social distancing rules.

+# Future work(any suggestions and contributions are welcomed)  :

+- In this system, we can add face recognition.
+- We can add modules for registration of face, Indentifications of face.
+- we can add module for automatic fine or penalty system also.

 # Requirements:

 You will need the following to run this code: